NBKRedSpy/CardSurvival-BookmarkTravel/README.md

 <a href="https://www.flaticon.com/free-icons/number" title="number icons">Number icons created by Freepik - Flaticon</a>

 # Change Log

+## 1.2.0
+* Supports holding a key.
+* Supports upgrading previous config to new TravelMode option.

 ## 1.1.0
 * Fixed bookmark allowing travel when not valid.
 At night with no light, overloaded, etc.